Zhang Wenbin (vice minister): Biography

 Zhang was born in March 1919 in Dai County, Shanxi, Republic of China.
-He joined the Communist Party of China in August 1937, and fought as a member of the Taiyue Column (太岳纵队) during the Second Sino-Japanese War.
+He joined the Chinese Communist Party (CCP) in August 1937, and fought as a member of the Taiyue Column (太岳纵队) during the Second Sino-Japanese War.
 In the ensuing Chinese Civil War, he served as Political Commissar of the 54th, 72nd, and 36th regiments of the People's Liberation Army, and later Commissar of the 57th Division of the 19th Army.

-After the Communist Party won the Civil War and established the People's Republic of China in 1949, Zhang worked in the petroleum industry and served as General Manager of Xinjiang Petroleum Company.
+After the CCP won the civil war and established the People's Republic of China in 1949, Zhang worked in the petroleum industry and served as General Manager of Xinjiang Petroleum Company.
 He then took leadership positions at the Daqing Oil Field in Heilongjiang and the Shengli Oil Field in Shandong.
 From March 1965, he served as Vice Minister of the Petroleum Industry until his retirement in July 1987.

 Zhang died in Beijing on 1 January 2013, at the age of 93.